Miss Selfridge: History

 Miss Selfridge got its name when Charles Clore, the owner of Selfridges at the time, saw a window display in the Bonwit Teller store in New York City which showed "Miss Bonwit" dresses aimed specifically at teenagers.
 He later launched it throughout his Lewis's and Selfridges stores throughout the UK.
 By 1967 Miss Selfridge had concessions throughout the country within department stores, and by 1969 there were some independent branches on the high street.

 The first of Miss Selfridge's mannequins were based on 1960s icon and model Twiggy, and the first dresses were paper dresses designed to be worn once and then thrown away, by Sylvia Ayton and Zandra Rhodes.
 Couturier Pierre Cardin was also commissioned by Miss Selfridge to design four exclusive collections a year.

 Change of ownership

 In July 1999, Arcadia Group acquired Miss Selfridge, along with Wallis and clothing retailer Outfit, from Sears plc.
 In 2002 Philip Green took over the Arcadia group.
-Miss Selfridge started his own online shop in 2003. Іn the following years, Miss Selfridge was sometimes negative or positively in the group balance.
+Miss Selfridge began their online shop in 2003. Іn the following years, the profitability of Miss Selfridge was inconsistent for Arcadia.